mannuelf/mannuelferreira.com_nextjs/_posts/avoid-the-an-import-path-cannot-end-with-ts-extension-error-in-vscode.md

 ---
 title: "Deno avoid import path cannot end with a .ts extension error in vscode warning"
-excerpt: "A common error when starting out coding with Deno is this annoying awarning about not being allowed to import using file extentions."
+excerpt: "A common error when starting out coding with Deno is this annoying a warning about not being allowed to import using file extentions."
 category: "Deno"
 tags: "vscode"
 coverImage: "https://res.cloudinary.com/mannuel/image/upload/v1668935182/images/deno-cover.png"